betelgeuse-7/betelgeuse-7.github.io/polymorphism.md

 This is the identity function.
 It returns a copy of the value given to it, so the type of the returned value and the given value are the same.
 The type parameter here is called `T`, and it is put inside pipes (`|`) after the function name.
 The type parameter can be referenced in the function definition just like any other type.

 This function is like a template.
-The type parameter is eventually going to be instantiated to a concrete type.
+The type parameter will eventually be instantiated to a concrete type.
 For example, if we called this function with a value of type `Int`:

 ```
 id(4);